ecyrbe/zodios/website/docs/client/plugins.md

    * @param api - the api description
    * @param config - the config for the request
    * @param error - the error that occured
-   * @returns possibly a new response or a new error */ error?: (
+   * @returns possibly a new response or throw a new error */ error?: (
     api: ZodiosEnpointDescriptions,